Our ancestors walked the old “Indian Gap Trail” across the mountains.

 • While these times indicate scheduled departures, delays may occur.
 We reserve the right to cancel service during inclement weather at any time, without advance notice.

 • On all Cherokee Transit routes, riders under age 13 must travel with an adult.
+Riders ages 13 to 17 may ride alone with a free parent pass available from the Transit Office.
+Contact us for details.

 • Cherokee Transit is not responsible for lost or stolen passes or personal items.
 However, if lost items are turned in, they will be available for owner pickup at our Cherokee office.